CNN team visits key city of Lyman, hours after Ukraine regains control from Russian forces - KTVZ

 “How can we live like this,” she said, referring to the changing control of the town.

-CNN was likely the first media outlet into the recently liberated city, arriving 30 minutes after Ukrainian President Volodymyr Zelensky declared the town completely cleared of Russians troops.
+CNN was among the first media outlets into the recently liberated city, arriving 30 minutes after Ukrainian President Volodymyr Zelensky declared the town completely cleared of Russians troops.

 Ukrainian officials and troops had spoken repeatedly of large numbers of Moscow’s better units being trapped there.
 Yet on Sunday there were few signs of encirclement to be seen.